-- Submit comments to: John Mertens, Dakota County Senior Planner: john.mertens@co.dakota.mn.us - Copy Dakota County Board of Commissioner: board@co.dakota.mn.us - Copy or call your elected Commissioner:

-Find contact info at www.co.dakota.mn.us/Government/Board/Pages/default.aspx
+- Submit comments to: John Mertens, Dakota County Senior Planner: john.mertens@co.dakota.mn.us - Copy Dakota County Board of Commissioner: board@co.dakota.mn.us - Copy or call your elected Commissioner: Find contact info at www.co.dakota.mn.us/Government/Board of Commissioners

-Suggested comment to include with your personal message:
+Suggested Comment to Include with your personal message:

 The approved Lebanon Hills Master Plan clearly states that the Connector Trail is not part of the Greenway network.
 I appreciate the County Boards decision on this, and I support completion and establishment of the Greenway Network around Lebanon Hills prior to any further action on the Connector Trail.
 I do not support a paved trail through Lebanon Hills serving as a segment of the Greenway network in any capacity.
 Greenway Networks provide non-motorized transportation corridors for commuting cyclists.
-Greenway trails are typically built as "multi-use", meeting criteria for ADA compliance and also meeting criteria for 20-mph bike speeds.
+Greenway trails are typically built as "multi-use", meeting ADA compliance for disabilities and also meeting criteria for 20-mph bike speeds.
 When constructed through natural areas, these extensive construction projects can be detrimental to the surrounding landscape, as evidenced recently at Spring Lake Park Reserve.

-Figure 1: Greenway Network proposed by the Study includes the Connector Trail.
+Figure 1: Greenway Network, as shown in Study, includes the Connector Trail.